gravic07/Conference_Central/README.md

 `_createSessionObject()`, a check is performed on each **speakerKey** that is passed in.
 For each speakerKey, the number of sessions for the speaker is calculated.
-The speaker with the most sessions is then set as the featured speaker and added to the task queue through `_cacheFeaturedSpeaker()`.
+The speaker with the most sessions is then set as the featured speaker and added to the task queue through `_cacheFeaturedSpeaker()` to be added to memcache.
 If there is a tie for number of sessions, the last speaker passed is assigned the featured speaker.

 #### User Wish Lists
 A User can add sessions to their wish list using `addSessionToWishlist()` and